Govind-Patwal/Surfs_Up/README.md

 ## Purpose of this Analysis

-In the past, I have
+In the past, I have shared some analysis and graphs with W.Avy.

-W. Avy likes your analysis, but he wants more information about temperature trends before opening the surf shop.
+W. Avy liked the analysis, but he wants more information about temperature trends before opening the surf shop.
 Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.

 ## Analysis Steps